we-data-ch/blog/content/post/2023-06-26-let-s-contribute/index.md

 Before I delve into the details, there are a couple of things you need:

 1. **GitHub Account**: If you don't have one yet, simply visit [GitHub](https://github.com/) and register an account.
 Once you've done that, share your GitHub username with us, and I will add you to our group account. **Not familiar with GitHub?** No worries!
-Here's a [Amazing video tutorial](https://www.youtube.com/watch?v=8Dd7KRpKeaE) that will guide you on how GitHub works including understanding repositories, commits, pushes, pulls, and fetch.
-It will also show you how to use GitHub Desktop **if you allergic to terminals**,
+Here's an [amazing video tutorial](https://www.youtube.com/watch?v=8Dd7KRpKeaE) that will guide you on how GitHub works including understanding repositories, commits, pushes, pulls, and fetch.
+It will also show you how to use GitHub Desktop **if you are allergic to terminals**,

 ### Step-by-step Guide: